 Some may say that this is the only form of livelihood for the models and the people in the organization.
 But is it, really?
 Or is it more likely to be just a way to rip off tourists and make easy money?

 It’s not for me to say whether it is right or wrong to pay for a photo – I am not a fan of it, but that is completely up to you.
 My guide explained that behind the stilt fishermen posing for photos there is some sort of a criminal organization, with lots of drug and alcohol abuse involved, and I’d rather not finance that.

 The overall experience of photographing the stilt fishermen is kind of sour – very well described in this post.

 Mirissa has some very good accommodation options and you are bound to find something that suits your budget and taste – whether you stay in the actual city or in its immediate outskirts such as Weligama.

 This is a selection of excellent places to stay in Mirissa Sri Lanka:

 - Weligama Bay Marriott Resort and Spa is a nice modern hotel that directly faces the beach of Weligama.
 There is an excellent pool.
 All and rooms face the ocean but those on the top floor have stunning views.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Colours Hostel is an excellent place to stay for budget travelers.
 It’s very close to the beach.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Peacock Villa is a lovely guest house with spacious comfortable rooms and a lush garden.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.